onlyquake/xonotic-wiki/Maps_Branches.markdown

 mirceakitsune/arahia
 --------------------

-Very low performance (even with reflections off at most 45fps), ridiculous “LOD jumping” of the trees
+Very low performance (even with reflections off at most 45fps), ridiculous "LOD jumping" of the trees

 mintox/geoplanetary
 -------------------